intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 This is one reason why the Internet was able to cope well with the pandemic during the first lockdown period.

 Some of the lockdowns were lifted or relaxed around May 2020.
-As people were allowed to perform some of their daily habits outside of their home again, we see a decrease of the traffic at the IXPs and the ISP;
-instead mobile traffic is now growing again.
+As people were allowed to perform some of their daily habits outside of their home again, as expected, there was a decrease of the traffic at the IXPs and the ISP observed; instead mobile traffic is now growing again.

 ### Changes in application use